-South Asian Voices (SAV) is an online platform for strategic analysis on South Asia.
-Hosted by the Stimson Center in Washington, D.C., SAV seeks to encourage emerging policy analysts and academics from the region to engage in critical inquiry and free-flowing debate on South Asia’s security, political, and economic affairs.
+South Asian Voices (SAV) is an online policy platform for strategic analysis on South Asia.
+Hosted by the Stimson Center in Washington, D.C., SAV seeks to encourage experienced and emerging policy analysts and academics from the region to engage in critical inquiry and free-flowing debate on South Asia’s security, political, and economic affairs.

 SAV does not offer financial compensation to authors.
 However, it does work to promote visibility of their work throughout South Asia and the United States.
 High quality submissions will be prominently featured on the site, engaged with by leading experts, promoted through social media, discussed in SAV podcasts, and cross-published in other leading online platforms or magazines.